 - virus/malware installed on users computers that send the stored passwords to hackers

-We also use the Genesis framework for our Worpdress installations (we never use free themes as they can be poorly coded and also contain code backdoors).
-Genesis is one of our solutions for WordPress security and optimisation.
+We also use the Genesis framework, Beaver Builder and Astra Themes for our Worpdress installations (we never use free themes as they can be poorly coded and also contain code backdoors).
+We have been Genesis pro developers since Brian Gardners Revolution Pro themes days and have access to all themes in the Studiopress Pro Plus Package.
+Genesis is one of our preferred solutions for WordPress security and optimisation.
 It is:

 - very clean and secure code